Peakboard/peakboard.github.io/_docs/writing-content.md

 </blockquote>
 ```

+> ## Optional heading
+>
+> The content of the warning, or whatever info is important to note.
+> May be more than one line.

 ### Code and syntax highlighting

 Adding code sections in markdown is done with backticks.
 One `` `backtick` `` for inline code, and three backticks for code blocks blocks.